ManOfMistry13/WheatherApplication/README.md

 **OpenWeatherMap**: https://openweathermap.org/ne
 ## Features

-- 🌦 Gives the weather situation of the day at a glance:
+- 🌦 Gives the weather situation of the day:
     - **Temperature** *(in °C)*
     - **Felt temperature** *(in °C)*
     - **Humidity** *(in %)*